galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 tool %})
 {: .hands_on}

 > ### {% icon question %} Questions
 >
-> 1. Do you think the data is stranded or unstranded?
+> Do you think the data is stranded or unstranded?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-TODO Answer for question1
+> > It is unstranded as approximately equal numbers of reads have aligned to the sense and antisense strands.
 > >
 > {: .solution}
 >